EmmaPesjak/Game-of-Life-Python/Laboration_2/README.md

 and what to return.
 The learning modules definitely prepared me for this laboration, but it was a lot to read and comprehend, not all of it "stuck", and I had to go back and read during the laboration.
 I do not have any previous experience with programming, so there is a lot of new terms and ways to think.
 Overall, I think (and hope) that I did a pretty good job with the code, it works and the purpose has been fulfilled.
+The part I am the least content with is the `def format_username`.
+The code is a bit dense, hard to read and looks confusing at first glance, but it does the job I suppose.
 I do not have enough experience to see if my code is easily comprehensible, and do hope for some constructive criticism.